vineetha1225/Bank-Management-System/README.md

 # Bank Management System
-This a banking management system based on Object-Oriented Programming in C++.t allows users to perform various banking operations such as creating a new account, depositing and withdrawing money, viewing account details, modifying account information, listing all account holders, and closing accounts.
+This a banking management system based on Object-Oriented Programming in C++.
+It allows users to perform various banking operations such as creating a new account, depositing and withdrawing money, viewing account details, modifying account information, listing all account holders, and closing accounts.